abstract-coder/abstract-coder.github.io/README.md

 > For instance, the phrase ***"how are you?"*** in english means that <u>one participator</u> in the communication is interested in how the <u>other patricipator</u> is doing.
 Thats the meaning of the combination of these words.

 > In a programming language the phrase ***"print('hello')"*** means that <u>one participator</u> of the communication (the developer) is handing over the information to display the text "hello" to the <u>other participator</u> (the computer).

+## The challenges

+When trying to create a simple programming language as an alternative to low code platforms, some challenges occur:

+***Learning***

+Learning a language is harder than learning how to use an existing software.

+***Intuitivity***

+Development platforms themselves are software applications.
+Software applications are intuitive.
+Languages are not...

+***Handling***

 ## Abstract language structure